Registering your research in a public registry is the first thing you should do when it comes to transparency.

 Where you need to register your clinical trial

-You need to register your clinical trial on a publicly accessible database.
+You need to register your clinical trial in a public registry.

-This means any registry on the World Health Organisation (WHO) list of primary registries or the International Committee of Medical Journal Editors (ICMJE) list of registries that facilitates public access to information about the UK trial.
+This means any registry on the World Health Organisation (WHO) list of primary registries that facilitates public access to information about the UK trial.

 We ask sponsors to use either ISRCTN or ClinicalTrials.gov as these both feed in to Be Part of Research.
 This is a free service which makes it easy to find and take part in vital health and care research across the UK.